sumiya-kuroda/WarpedVisualStim/WarpedVisualStim/README.md

 ```sh
 python STIMULUS_TYPE.py
 ```
 and configure its pattern by editing the json file under `protocols/`.
+Their filenames should start with the name of imaging modality you are using: e.g. `2p` or `wf`.

 As of July 2025, available stimuli are
 - `main.py`: RF mapping